 The Gallatin School of Individualized Study offers a wide range of small intellectually-challenging seminars that encourage student participation.
 Proposals for new courses require two approvals: one at the program level (arts program, writing program, graduate program, etc.) and one at the school level (Gallatin’s curriculum committee).
 The curriculum committee typically reviews new course proposals a year in advance of their offering.
 For example, courses proposed for the:

-- Fall semester are reviewed the prior fall semester
+- Fall semester are reviewed the prior fall semester (deadline for submitting Fall proposals is NOVEMBER 15)

-- Spring semester are reviewed the prior spring semester
+- Spring semester are reviewed the prior spring semester (deadline for submitting Spring proposals is FEBRUARY 1)

 - Summer term are reviewed the prior fall semester